TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Pico2/manual.md

 automatically.
 For example to switch the serial port on/off press [*Cm] until *se* shows then press [EXE] - no need to press {ADD] before [EXE].
 If you did press [ADD] by mistake just press the [*Cm] key again.

 Serial Comms Start and End Markers can now be changed to a different ASCII character from the Pico and when changed from the PC App also to any byte value between 0 and 255 such as using 0x02 and 0x03 for Hex values, or enter < or > as text, in the textboxes in the new Change Start and End Marker section on the Config Tab.
-Use *1s*char for the Start marker and *1e*char for the End marker.
-When it is changed on the Pico change it on the PC App before syncing, and when changed on the PC App via *1s,e*char remember to change the start char to the newly changed one when sending the *command to change the end character.
+Use *1s*char for the Start marker and *1e^char for the End marker, or use *1s*charchar or *1e*charchar to change both start and end characters, or use *1s* or *1e* to reset both to the <> pair.
+When it is changed on the Pico change it on the PC App before syncing, and when changed on the PC App via <*1s,e*char> instead of using the single <*1s*charchar> command, remember to keep on using < data >, as the translation to the new start char is done automatically when sending the *command to change the end character.
+Because the Pico Start and End marker settings are saved in the Config1 file, the values will be 0 after loading the new firmware.
+Use the Macro editor on the Pico and enter *1s* and save with the [Cfg]->[Sav] config button, before opening the PC App, or enter as *1s*< and *1e*> and save.

 -----------------------------------------------------------------------------------------------------------------------
 Layout 1 - M Keys - [M1]-[M24] - Cycle through Layout 1 to 4 press [L1-L4] or long-press [Vo]